This post may contain affiliate links. If you purchase through these links I receive a commission at no additional cost to you! Learn more.

 When choosing a pumpkin to decorate with, it makes sense to pick one with a nice shape.
 I tapped the shells a little, listening, thinking if it sounded a bit hollow, the skin probably wouldn’t be very thick.
 But these are mini pumpkins, how thick would the skin really be?

 Want to come back to it?
 Pin it!

 How to carve mini pumpkins with a drill

-Washi tape comes in handy when dots need to placed along a straight line.
+The washi tape comes in handy when you want to drill a straight line.
 Easy to stick on, easy to remove.

 Wipe the pumpkin clean with a tissue.
 And your work area.
 And your face.

-Put the stem lids back on to display as they are, or put in a (LED) votive candle to have them light up in all their dotted pumpkin glory!
+Finish by placing the stem back on top to display as they are, or put in a (LED) votive candle to have them light up in all their dotted pumpkin glory!